Using Fixtures to Seed Uptrace Data

-Data fixtures provide a powerful way to programmatically create and manage users, organizations, and projects in Uptrace using YAML or JSON configuration files.
-This feature is particularly valuable for:
+Data fixtures let you programmatically create and manage users, organizations, and projects in Uptrace using YAML or JSON configuration files.
+Fixtures are idempotent: applying the same file twice produces the same state, making them safe to use in CI/CD pipelines and multi-environment setups.

-The key field serves as a stable, user-defined identifier that allows Uptrace to:
+Each resource has a key field — a stable, user-defined identifier.
+Uptrace uses it to:

 • Update existing resources instead of creating duplicates

-• Organization Users: User membership and roles within organizations
+• Organization users — user membership and roles within an org

-• Project Tokens: API tokens scoped to specific projects
+• Project tokens — API tokens scoped to a project

 yaml